 - Cut Grade: This refers to the cut quality and proportions of a diamond that are graded from Excellent to Poor.
 Diamonds with excellent cuts are desirable because they can best reflect light, which creates diamond’s signature sparkling appearance.
 Cut grades are only given to round diamonds, while fancy cut diamonds, like emeralds and cushions, do not have official cut grades.

 - Clarity Grade: This grade denotes the amount of internal and external marks a diamond has, known as inclusions and blemishes respectively.
 Clarity grades range from FL to I3, with FL attributed to flawless diamonds and I3 to denote a visibly flawed diamond.
-To the naked eye, it’s not always easy to see imperfections, but when a diamond is examined under a loop imperfections can be seen.
+These imperfections may not be visible to the naked eye, but when a diamond is examined under a loop imperfections can be seen.

 - Carat Weight: This indicates how much a diamond weighs in carats, abbreviated to ct.
 A single carat weighs 0.2 grams.